 - Solo-only tours where you never have to worry about being the “third wheel”.
 Every traveler gets a private room and there are no single supplements.
 Check out Solo Traveler on a Solos-Only Tour.

-Over the last year, both we and our travel partners have been fighting to keep our businesses afloat with virtually no revenue.
-They have stuck with us and continue to cater to solo travelers.
+Over the last couple of years, both we and our travel partners fought to keep our businesses afloat with virtually no revenue.
+They stuck with us and continue to cater to solo travelers.
 And we have stuck with them.
-I look forward to booking a solo holiday with one of them soon.
+Now, solo travel is once again on the rise!